Don”t you just LOVE really fun door knockers?

 This is the same brass anchor we installed on the entryway to the beach house we renovated and sold last year.

-Anchors, shells, lobsters, crabs – I really just love the whole vibe of a cute coastal door knocker.
+Anchors, sea turtles, shells, lobsters, crabs – I really just love the whole vibe of a cute coastal door knocker.

 7. Country Fox Knocker